With the advent of e-hailing services and home office, car ownership has fallen down the pecking order for younger generations.

-Ever since the fall of the Berlin Wall, Western European automakers have been largely outsourcing their production facilities to the eastern parts of the continent.
+Eastern Europe is more popular as a production location than the sales market.
+Ever since the fall of the Berlin Wall, Western European automakers like Daimler and VW have been largely outsourcing their production facilities to the eastern parts of the continent.
 The region has replaced the inefficiency and low standards of Soviet-era manufacturing with some of the most modern and productive plants in Europe.
-For example, Daimler’s production in Romania and Hungary grew by 14% in 2013 only.

-According to Financial Тimes, Eastern Europe has been the only large region apart from China to increase its market share of car production in the last 15 years.
-By establishing production facilities in the East, companies do not only hope to expand their network but also evade taxes and tariffs.
-Reduced variable costs due to lower raw material costs and lower fixed costs due to lower wages will improve profitability for automakers.
+Eastern Europe has been the only large region apart from China to increase its market share of car production since the beginning of the millennium.
+By establishing production facilities in the East, automakers do not only hope to expand their network and improve profitability but also evade taxes and tariffs.

 According to Forbes’ findings, “while hourly labor costs in Germany range from €40-€52, the costs decrease to €13 per hour in Hungary, and to below €5 per hour in Romania and Bulgaria.”

-Recently, Audi announced that the company is shifting production to existing lower-cost plants in Eastern Europe.
-The premium automaker will assemble two new models in Volkswagen plants in Slovakia and Hungary.
-The brand will start building a full-sized Q8 SUV at a factory in Bratislava, Slovakia, next year and in 2019 add the sporty, coupe-style Q4 SUV in Gyor, Hungary.
+Audi was one of the car brands to have shifted production to existing lower-cost plants in Eastern Europe.
+The automotive powerhouse planned to assemble two new models in Volkswagen plants in Slovakia and Hungary.
+The plan was to begin production of a full-sized Q8 SUV at a factory in Bratislava, Slovakia, in 2018, and the following year, to add the sporty, coupe-style Q4 SUV in Gyor, Hungary.

-The region is quite famous with the import of cars once considered modern and new in Western countries.
-They come to live their second life in the Balkans and the neighboring countries.
-These markets have a tendency of increasing average age of their auto parks.
-In Bulgaria, for example, nearly 50% of the vehicles registered in the country are of age 20 or older.
-People buy an old car only to pass it along in a few years to another owner that will take care of it until it dies out.
+The region is famous for importing used cars from the West.
+The second-hand vehicles get a second chance in the Balkans and the neighboring countries.
+These markets have a tendency for increasing the average age of passenger vehicle fleets.
+In Bulgaria, for example, nearly 50% of the cars registered in the country are age 20 or older.

 Generally, the demand for new cars in Eastern Europe is low.
-Instead, people rely highly on second-hand vehicles imported from Western countries.
+Instead, people rely highly on second-hand vehicles imported mainly from Western countries.
 But this is predefined by certain economic and social factors in the region.
-There are some major differences between the West and “the poor East” that affect people’s buying potential and purchase habits in the category.
+There are some major differences between the wealthy West and the “poor East” that affect people’s buying potential and purchasing habits.

 Some Central and Eastern European (CEE) countries — notably the Czech Republic and Slovakia — are exporting large numbers of vehicles while their domestic markets remain small.
 These two countries produce more than five times their levels of domestic demand.
 Therefore, plants in these countries operate almost entirely independently of the local market, relying on high demand in the destination countries in Western Europe.

-The brands that will most likely enjoy the increase in buying power in the East are the ones positioned in the middle segment.
+The brands that will most likely enjoy the increase in buying power in the East are the ones positioned in the middle segment, like VW and Skoda.
 The “modest ones,” as automakers call them.
-Skoda, and Volkswagen, for example.
-Audi is still far from being a mass market choice in Eastern Europe unless we consider the 90s models.
-Which, surprisingly or not, are still an attractive view in the streets of Eastern Europe.

-The Volkswagen Golf was first produced in 1974 and since then has become famous not only in Europe but also in North America and China.
+The Golf was first produced in 1974 and since then has become famous not only in Europe but also in North America and China.
 And no wonder.
 Currently, it is manufactured in Germany, Spain, and Slovakia.
-This huge exposure to the population of the world made the Golf a true success.
 In 2009, the brand won the title “World Car of the Year”.

-The Golf is the most wanted graduation gift among teenagers.
-It’s common in Eastern Europe that you would get a car from your parents as soon as you finish school.
-There’s a high chance this used to be your dad’s old Golf, but hey, as long as it’s good for driving around, you won’t mind.
+Golf is the most wanted graduation gift among teenagers.
+It’s common in Eastern Europe to receive a car from your parents as soon as you finish school.
+There’s a high chance it will be your dad’s old Golf, but hey, as long as it runs, you won’t mind.
 If you are a girl, this would be the last step to independence!

-The Volkswagen Golf in Eastern Europe is youngsters’ first real possession.
-It is a family heritage passed down from one generation to another.
-A toy for the truly handy man, and a symbol of social status for the brave Eastern European woman who sticks it to her comrades in the city traffic.
+The Volkswagen Golf in Eastern Europe is many youngsters’ first real possession.
+It is often a family heritage passed down from one generation to another.
+A toy for the truly handy men, and a symbol of social status for the brave Eastern European women.
 It is the car everyone goes through.

 The Indian Summer in the East